bragboy/horoscope/README.md

         :lat => 18.60, :lon => -72.50)
   	h.compute
   	 => {"As"=>4, "Su"=>0, "Mo"=>8, "Ma"=>9, "Me"=>11, "Ju"=>9, "Ve"=>0, "Sa"=>1, "Ra"=>8, "Ke"=>2}

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install horoscope

 ## Contributing